Home Links Contact Information

 I have no accurate method to measure forward gain, but I reckon it is the text book 6-7 db..
 F/B ratio is consistently 5-6 S points on my TS850 S meter, on all bands 20-10m.
 I don't know how many dbs per S Point for my TS 850, but it is surely at least 3db per S Point.
 So this translates to a minimum of 15 db, and arguably as high as 30db.
 As with all 2 element Quads, It has a wide beamwidth, about 60 degrees.

 (Measured plot of polar diagram..15m.
 Using software by I0JX and TS850 to produce the plot)

 The spider was built for me by my friend Jim E18GS,(EI7M) who is an Engineer (He also built my crank up, tilt over tower).
 It is made of stainless steel, which of course, does not rust.
 The boom is about 18 inches long ( not critical), with the angle iron arms welded to the boom at an angle of 110degrees to the horizontal.
 The pipe, a foot long, is welded at right angles to the boom in the centre.
 Depending whether you weld the pipe to the flat side of the boom, or on the corner, gives you either a diamond or a square shape quad.

 ( Pic of spider )

 I use the square shape.
-This pipe slips into the 2 inch OD stub mast coming from the rotator.
-My stub mast is about 5 feet long.
-The glass fibre Quad arms are clamped to the short angle iron arms of the spider (which are each about 18 inches long) using jubilee clips (Hose clamps).
-If you live in the USA, commercial spiders can be got from Steve W9SN.
-They look very robust, and well made.
+This pipe slips into the 2 inch OD pipe which comes from my rotator, in my case the pipe to the rotator is about 5 feet long.
+The glassfibre arms that I use are about 16 1/2ft long, but 14 1/2ft should be long enough to accomodate the 20m loops.
+The arms are clamped to the angle iron arms (which are each about 1ft long) using jubilee clips (Hose clamps).

 Now for the controversial bit.....